Nissan, Renault, Mitsubishi to set up new company to develop advanced technology for next-generation vehicles | The Japan Times

-Nissan Motor Co., Renault SA and Mitsubishi Motors Corp. agreed to set up a new company to jointly develop advanced technologies for next-generation vehicles, as the alliance seeks to bolster their cooperation after its leader Carlos Ghosn was ousted, sources familiar with the matter said Sunday.
+Nissan Motor Co., Renault SA and Mitsubishi Motors Corp. have agreed to set up a new company to jointly develop advanced technologies for next-generation vehicles, according to sources familiar with the matter.

+The sources said Sunday the alliance wants to bolster cooperation after its leader, Carlos Ghosn, was ousted.

 Engineers from the three automakers will focus on studying artificial intelligence and other key technologies at the new company, and its operation scale and other details will be announced by the end of January, the sources said.

-Nissan and Renault are jointly working on development of platforms and engines and purchasing of parts under the alliance at present.
+Nissan and Renault are jointly working on developing platforms and engines, and purchasing of parts under the alliance at present.

 The new company is aimed at helping the Franco-Japanese auto group to share hefty development costs and speed up development, as the three partners have launched few new projects since Ghosn was discharged following his arrest in November last year.

-Nissan launched a new management team on Sunday led by newly appointed Chief Executive Makoto Uchida, who replaced Hiroto Saikawa after he admitted receiving overpayment of remuneration.
+Nissan launched a new management team Sunday led by newly appointed Chief Executive Makoto Uchida, who stepped in for Hiroto Saikawa after he admitted receiving overpayment of remuneration.

 The Yokohama-based company will discontinue production of the inexpensive vehicles in Indonesia and Russia and halt their sales in some markets due to fierce price competition.